conchyliculture/webwatchr/README.md

         url: "https://www.mydomistoobig.pt",
         every: 10*60 # Check every 10 minutes,
         test: __FILE__ == $0
-    )
+    ).update()

 ## Test your new thing

 Just do `ruby sites-available/mysite.rb`.
-It will run, and display what it would send by mail, without updating the state.
+It will run, and display what it would alert you with, without updating the state.

 If everything looks right, `cd sites-enabled; ln -s ../sites-available/mysite.rb .`